caplin/FlexLayout/README.md

 Available demo url parameters:

 *	reload=true  - reload layout from file, rather than localstorage
-*	grid=slick   - use wrapped slickgrid for the demo grid control
-*	log=true     - log the basic model tree to the console after each change
 *	layout=sub   - load a given layout (from file/localstorage)